bagaturchess/ChessBoardScanner/README.md

 # Directions for further development

   -  Simplification and automation of the process so we have predictable results each time.
+  -  Add support for additional popular online chess sites, which can be recognized by the program.
   -  Extend the solution to work with chess diagrams drawn on paper, this will save a lot of positions from old books in computer format.
-  -  Add support for additional popular online chess sites, which can be recognized by the program.
-  -  Restructuring of the old code base.
+  -  Restructuring/Refactoring/Improvements of the old code base.
   -  Improve board corners detection, besides the currently used algorithms: findChessBoardCorners by build-in function, findChessBoardCorners by Hough lines and findChessBoardCorners by contours.
 This is not highest prio after the implementation of the manual correction capabilities for the board corners into the Android version of the app.

 # Do you like the project?